sdomanskyi/DigitalCellSorter/README.md

 <img src="https://github.com/wangjiayin1010/DigitalCellSorter/blob/master/demo_output/HCA_BM1_data/HCA_BM1_data_voting.png" align="center">

-- dataName_voting.xlsx: an excel sheet that shows the voting results
+- dataName_voting.xlsx: an excel sheet that shows the voting results, the p-values and z-scores of the voting results

-- dataName_expression_labeled.tar.gz: a zip file that contains processed expression data
+- dataName_expression_labeled.tar.gz.pklz: a pickled zip file that contains processed and labelled expression data

 - marker_subplots: a directory that contains subplots of each marker and their expression levels in the clusters.
 For example below is the subplot of CD33, a myeloid marker.